Raptors' Nick Nurse voted NBA Coach of the Year - WHIZ News

 LAKE BUENA VISTA, Fla.
-(AP) — Nick Nurse was voted NBA Coach of the Year on Saturday after leading the defending champion Toronto Raptors to another 50-win season, this time without Kawhi Leonard.
+(AP) — Nick Nurse was close to quitting.

+He was 26 or 27 years old, coaching in Britain and wondering whether he had a future in the profession.
+He went to his hotel room one night and wrote down a list of four other careers he could pursue if he went back home.

+Nurse never stopped believing he could get to the top, and he never considered he couldn’t stay there even after his best player left last summer.

+The Toronto Raptors coach’s rise from the outskirts of basketball to the best of the NBA was recognized Saturday when he was overwhelmingly selected as Coach of the Year.

-Nurse, who has the Raptors on the verge of the second round of the playoffs, was a runaway winner, receiving 90 first-place votes from a panel of 100 sportswriters and broadcasters.
-He finished with 470 points.
+Nurse, who has the Raptors on the verge of the second round of the playoffs without Kawhi Leonard, was a runaway winner.
+He received 90 first-place votes from a panel of 100 sportswriters and broadcasters and finished with 470 points.

 Milwaukee’s Mike Budenholzer was second after leading the Bucks to the best record in the suspended season, earning 147 points.
 Oklahoma City’s Billy Donovan (134) was third.